-Lawrence combines classical guitar and modern steel-string acoustic guitar techniques to create a unique sound that will stir the imagination.
+...is a composer & guitarist who combines classical guitar and modern steel-string acoustic guitar techniques to create a unique sound that stirs the imagination.

-When speaking about his latest release "Longitudes and Latitudes," Blatt explains, " I became interested in the grided map of the earth that was first proposed by the Ancient Greek Explorers.
+When speaking about his release "Longitudes and Latitudes," Blatt explained, " I became interested in the gridded map of the earth that was first proposed by the Ancient Greek Explorers.
 I have been traveling around the globe for over a decade and I have been writing music that is inspired by different places and I like to link my impressions of the natural work to my musical compositions…"

 Any discussion of Blatt's music must include mention of his instruments.
 When recording, Blatt can be heard playing two “very special guitars.”
 One is a custom steel-string guitar crafted by Edward Dick.
 “This guitar has a spruce top and Indian rosewood back and sides.
 It's slightly bell-shaped body produces a warm deep sound.
 I waited almost eighteen months for this guitar to be completed and I worked very closely with Edward during the construction to build the guitar to my exact specifications.”
 The other guitar is a small-bodied 12-fret parlor guitar made by Kathy Wingert.
 It was built with a German spruce top and Brazilian rosewood back and sides.
 “This tiny guitar packs a powerful punch and was the inspiration for the title track for my first solo CD “Out of the Woodwork.”

 This solo artist has been playing acoustic guitar for over 30 years.
 He is currently performing his original compositions for finger-style-guitar in the San Francisco Bay area.
 His music has been called heartwarming, soothing, and relaxing.
 His music consists of layers of guitar work decorated with luscious melodies and percussive moods.
 He often plays in open tunings with a single guitar used to create the rhythm, bass and lead melody all at once.
-His latest project "Longitudes and Latitudes" is a compilation of twelve original pieces and is available at albums are available at CD Baby, Amazon.com, iTunes, and other fine retailers.
+His latest project is FLOW, an ensemble and album of the same name.